Fitus/Zaloha2.sh/DOCUMENTATION.md

 Corner case <b>--detectHLinksS</b> with objects in &lt;backupDir&gt; under same paths as the seconds, third etc. hardlinks in &lt;sourceDir&gt; (the ones that will be tagged as "hardlinks" (h) in CSV metadata after AWKHLINKS): The objects in &lt;backupDir&gt;
-will be (unavoidably) removed to avoid misleading situations in that for a hardlinked file in &lt;sourceDir&gt;, &lt;backupDir&gt; would contain a different object (or eventually even a different file) under same path.
+will be (unavoidably) removed to prevent misleading situations in that for a hardlinked file in &lt;sourceDir&gt;, &lt;backupDir&gt; would contain a different object (or eventually even a different file) under same path.

 [SCC_CONFL_03]
-Corner case objects in &lt;backupDir&gt; under same paths as symbolic links in &lt;sourceDir&gt;: The objects in &lt;backupDir&gt; will be (unavoidably) removed to avoid misleading situations in that for a symbolic link in &lt;sourceDir&gt; that points to an object, &lt;backupDir&gt; would contain a different object under same path.
+Corner case objects in &lt;backupDir&gt; under same paths as symbolic links in &lt;sourceDir&gt;: The objects in &lt;backupDir&gt; will be (unavoidably) removed to prevent misleading situations in that for a symbolic link in &lt;sourceDir&gt; a different type of object would exist in &lt;backupDir&gt; under same path.
-The only exception is when the objects in &lt;backupDir&gt; are symbolic links too, in which case they will be kept (but not changed).
-Please see section Following Symbolic Links on when symbolic links are not reported as symbolic links by FIND.
+If the objects in &lt;backupDir&gt; are symbolic links too, they will be either synchronized (if the <b>--syncSLinks</b> option is given) or kept (and not changed).
+Please see section Following Symbolic Links on when symbolic links are reported as symbolic links by FIND.

 [SCC_CONFL_04]
 Corner case objects in &lt;backupDir&gt; under same paths as other objects (p/s/c/b/D)